uzyovoys/zenbot/_pages/botscript/get.md

 ```

 The example above shows the usage of this tag.
-You have to provide a _url_ and _var_ attributes to make a request and store a response.
+You have to provide _url_ and _var_ attributes to make a request and store a response.
-And also provide optional set of HTTP parameters and headers.
+You can also provide optional set of HTTP parameters and headers.

-Zenbot will perform a request and store it\'s result into variable with name defined in the _var_ attribute.
+Zenbot will perform the request and store its result into the variable with the name defined in the _var_ attribute.

 {% include note.html text="Note that this variable will have an input scope." %}

-Further you can perform some stuff with this variable while it is a [regular variable](/botscript/var/).
+Then you can perform some stuff with this variable while it is a [regular variable](/botscript/var/).

-## JSON response
+## JSON Responses
-Zenbot knows that often we will have deal with a REST APIs of different external services.
+Zenbot knows that often we will deal with REST APIs of different external services.
-So it will look in the response before storing it and try to parse it.
+So it will look at the response before storing it and try to parse it.

-Thus a JSON formatted response will be automatically converted to the object or array.
+Thus a JSON formatted response will be automatically converted to an object or an array.
 And you can perform some operations with it as with a regular object or array.

 The example above shows how you can extract particular fields righ inside an [output](/botscript/output/) tag using [expressions](/expressions/).
-It uses a _get_ function to extract the "temp" field from JSON object, which is a result of extracting the "main" field from HTTP response.
+It uses the _get_ function to extract the "temp" field from JSON object that is a result of extracting the "main" field from the HTTP response.
-Well, such chained usage of the single function enables you to obtain any data from JSON response.
+Well, such chained usage of the single function allows you to obtain any data from a JSON response.

-You could also use a Javascript expression to make the same stuff in common way:
+You could also use a Javascript expression to perform the same stuff in a common way:

 ```xml
 <var name="Temp" value="javascript: Weather.main.temp"/>